virusimmortal00/post-af/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This project was designed for use as an image/container, deployed most likely via Docker - although you could certainly use any suitable alternative.
-For the sake of simplicity, the directions below are for Docker.
+This project was designed for use mainly as a grab+go image/container, deployed via Docker.

+Docker can be deployed either via Docker Desktop [easiest] or through a standalone Docker Engine instance (if you have this, you likely don't need these directions).

 You can get Docker desktop here: https://docs.docker.com/get-docker/

-or, using Brew (or your preferred package managed) via terminal:
+or install Docker using your favorite package manager via terminal.
+For this example, we'll use Homebrew for macOS:

   ```sh
   brew install docker